entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

 # Multitenancy on Entando

-To create an application with multiple tenants, you must create a primary environment where secondary tenants can reside and share resources.
-The primary tenant must first be configured with a content delivery server (CDS), cache management, and search capability services, each of which are linked below.
-Then, secondary tenants are created and configured with its own isolated set of services as detailed below.
+This tutorial details how to configure Entando to serve multiple tenants.
+The initial or primary tenant must first be configured with a content delivery server (CDS), cache management, and search capability services.
+Secondary tenants can then be added to the environment.
+See [Multitenancy on Entando](../../docs/consume/multitenancy.md) for more details on concepts and architecture.

-Multitenancy on Entando requires the Tomcat server image for the App Engine to enable Redis session management.
+## Prerequisites
+* [A working instance of Entando 7.2 or higher](../../docs/getting-started/README.md) based on the Tomcat server image.
 This is the default for the `standardServerImage` in the `EntandoApp` custom resource.

-See [Multitenancy on Entando](../../docs/consume/multitenancy.md) for details on concepts and architecture.

-## Prerequisites
-* [A working instance of Entando 7.2 or higher](../../docs/getting-started/README.md) based on the default Tomcat server image

-* Verify dependencies with the [Entando CLI](../../docs/getting-started/entando-cli.md#check-the-environment): `ent check-env develop`

 ## Configure the Services for the Primary Tenant